 Notice of Allowance/Notice of Allowability

 The Notice of Allowance signifies that claims of a Patent Application are allowed by the examiner.
-Once we receive the notice of allowance, we have to pay the Issue Fees within a specified deadline to initiate the process for grant of the Patent Application.
-The deadline for the payment of the Issue Fees is three months from date of mailing of the Notice of Allowance.
+Once we receive the notice of allowance, we have to pay the Issue Fees within a specified deadline to initiate the process for the grant of the Patent Application.
+The deadline for the payment of the Issue Fees is three months from the date of the mailing of the Notice of Allowance.
 This deadline of three months is not extendable.

 1. Corrected Notice of Allowance: